 Please note that a category from track 3 can only be selected if contribution type 3 "Discussion of methods" is chosen.

 Basics, theories and results

-- Context of care implementation: patient, family member, citizen
+- Care context of implementation: patient, family member, citizen

-- Context of care implementation: health care professionals, e.g. physician, nurse, therapist
+- Care context of implementation: health care professionals, e.g. physician, nurse, therapist

 - Care context of implementation: patient-professional interaction

 - Care context of implementation: care team and interprofessional collaboration (skills and grade mix)

 - Care context of implementation: care organization (e.g. hospital, nursing facility, doctor's office, MVZ, rehabilitation facilities) care networks